salesforcecli/plugin-data/README.md

   When you execute this command, it starts a job and one or more batches, displays their IDs, and then immediately returns control of the terminal to you by default.
 If you prefer to wait, set the --wait flag to the number of minutes; if it times out, the command outputs the IDs.
-Use the job and batch IDs to check the status of the job with the "sfdx data resume" command.
+Use the job and batch IDs to check the status of the job with the "sf force data bulk status" command.
 A single job can contain many batches, depending on the length of the CSV file.

   See "Prepare CSV Files" in the Bulk API Developer Guide for details on formatting your CSV file.
   (https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/datafiles_csv_preparing.htm)